Rasmussen invariant, Slice-Bennequin inequality, and sliceness of knots: Sliceness of knots

 In was shown by Rasmussen~\cite[Proposition 5.2]{Rasmussen-s} that for all knots $K$ with $hw(K)\le 3$, one has

 where $Kh'(K)$ is some (Laurent) polynomial in $t$ and $q$ with non-negative coefficients.
-In fact, Rasmussen's arguments can be applied to a more general case. \begin{prop} Assume that $h^{i,j}(K)h^{i+1,j+8}(K)=0$ for all $i$ and $j$ (this is automatically the case for all $K$ with $hw(K)\le 3$).
-Then~\eqref{eq:s-equation} holds true. \end{prop} \begin{proof} Construction of the Rasmussen invariant is based on a spectral sequence structure on the Khovanov chain complex that is due to Lee~\cite{Lee-alt-links}.
+In fact, Rasmussen's arguments can be applied to a more general case. \begin{statement} Let $K$ be a knot.
+Assume that $h^{i,j}(K)h^{i+1,j+4(n-1)}(K)=0$ for all $i$, $j$, and $n\ge3$ (this is automatically the case if $hw(K)\le 3$).
+Then~\eqref{eq:s-equation} holds true for $K$. \end{statement} \begin{proof} Construction of the Rasmussen invariant is based on a spectral sequence structure on the Khovanov chain complex that is due to Lee~\cite{Lee-alt-links}.
 The differential $d_n$ in this spectral sequence has bidegree $(1, 4(n-1))$.
 The condition on $h^{i,j}$ implies that $d_n$ is trivial for all $n\ge 3$.
 The rest of the arguments is the same as in~\cite[Proposition 5.2]{Rasmussen-s}. \end{proof}

 It is possible for a knot to have homological width $4$, but still satisfy the condition of~\ref{prop:s-from-Kh} (see Table~\ref{tbl:16n_809057-knot}).
-On the other hand, the knot $16n_{864894}$\footnote{The enumeration for knots that we use is the one from Knotscape~\cite{Knotscape}.
-For example, the knot $13n_{1496}$ is a non-alternating knot number 1496 with 13 crossings.} may theoretically have $d_3^{-1,-7}\not=0$, since $h^{-1,-7}=h^{0,1}=1$ (see Table~\ref{tbl:16n_864894-knot}).
-We can not conclude whether the Rasmussen invariant is $0$ or $-2$ in this case.
-In order to satisfy~\eqref{eq:s-equation}, it should be $0$.
+On the other hand, the knot $16^n_{864894}$\footnote{We enumerate knots according to the convention from Knotscape~\cite{Knotscape}, due to Hoste and Thistlethwaite.
+For example, the knot $13^n_{1496}$ is a non-alternating knot number 1496 with 13 crossings.} may theoretically have $d_3^{-1,-7}\not=0$, since $h^{-1,-7}=h^{0,1}=1$ (see Table~\ref{tbl:16n_864894-knot}).
+Hence, its Rasmussen invariant can equal either $0$ or $-2$.
+Let us demonstrate that it is indeed the former.

-\begin{rem} It was conjectured~\cite{BarNatan-categor} that~\eqref{eq:s-equation} holds true for all knots for {\em some} integer $s(K)$.
-It is not currently known whether this integer always equals the Rasmussen invariant or not.
-The knot $16n_{864894}$ might be a counter-example. \end{rem}